Data Governance in Real-time CDP

 The following diagram illustrates how policy enforcement is integrated into the data flow of segment activation:

-When a segment is first activated, DULE Policy Service checks for policy violations based on the following factors:
+When a segment is first activated, Policy Service checks for policy violations based on the following factors:

 - The data usage labels applied to fields and datasets within the segment to be activated.